Alexei Kudrin: Other policy stances

 Although he has often spoken in favour of privatisation and lessening the state role in economy, Kudrin also supported the creation of the so-called national champions.
 Kudrin has said that the state's role in the oil industry should not be increased, and has indicated that the purchase of Sibneft by Gazprom and the merger of some former Yukos assets to state-controlled oil company Rosneft were taken at a particular stage of the restructuring of the sector.
 According to Kudrin, "no-one regards state ownership of such assets as an end in itself" and "we are not going to see a continuous strengthening of the state’s position."

 As Finance Minister, Kudrin has also supported increasing the retirement age and cutting down on bureaucracy.
 For his policies, he has often been the target of criticism, especially from the United Russia party, which he has refused to join.
 According to Renaissance Capital, Kudrin's poll ratings are not favourable as he is seen as responsible for some highly criticized welfare reforms, although economic experts say that the reforms proved to be highly effective.

-After the economic crisis
+The Great Recession and its aftermath

 In the aftermath of the late 2000s global economic crisis, Russia's state budget went into deficit for the first time in years.
 Kudrin has said that the projected budget deficit is to total 3.6% in 2011, 3.1% in 2012 and 2.9% in 2013.
 The deficit will be covered primarily through expanded market borrowing.
 Russia conducted its first international debt sale since 1998 in April 2010, raising $5.5bn on the international markets.
 According to Kudrin, the government's aim is to attain a deficit-free budget by 2015, based on projected $75–78 oil prices per barrel.
 Kudrin has said that the Reserve Fund, accumulated before the crisis, will run out in 2011.
 Consequently, Kudrin warned that Russia will soon have to adjust to being a country, just "like everyone else" and called for a more effective use of state funds.